szolotykh/kinisi-motor-controller-firmware/commands.md

 Properties:
 - encoder_index (uint8_t): The index of the encoder to start the odometry calculation for.
   - Range: 0 to 3
-Response:
- - odometry (double): The odometry of the encoder in radians.

 ### RESET_ENCODER_ODOMETRY (0x14)
 Description: This command resets the odometry calculation for the specified encoder.